Yahha777/PCB_Toyota_Auris/README.md

-# Board_Toyota_Auris
+# PCB_Toyota_Auris
-Scheme and printed circuit board for inverter Toyota Auris 3 in KiCAD format
+Scheme and PCB for inverter Toyota Auris 3 in KiCAD format